LawsonMatthew/MarketMaker/README.md

 # MarketMaker

-First dive into algorithmic trading.
-Attempting to build a simple market making model to provide short-term liquidity for illiquid crypto markets.
+Attempting to build a simple market making model to provide short-term liquidity for less competitive crypto markets.

 Inspired by @BeatzXBT and his SMM repo (https://github.com/beatzxbt/bybit-smm)